 The term “potentiation” means “to enhance.”
 DPT is designed to enhance the effectiveness of chemotherapy.
-What this means is that DMSO allows very low doses of chemotherapy to be far safer and far more effective than normal doses of chemotherapy.
-The reason very low doses of chemotherapy can be used is because DMSO forces the chemotherapy to target cancer cells.
+This is based on the theory that DMSO allows very low doses of chemotherapy to be far safer and far more effective than normal doses of chemotherapy.
+The reason very low doses of chemotherapy can be used is because it is touted that DMSO forces the chemotherapy to target cancer cells.

 1) Very low doses of chemotherapy can be used,

 2) There are no side effects from the chemotherapy (because very few non-cancerous cells are damaged by the chemotherapy),

 3) The treatment is far more effective than regular chemotherapy.